marcintomala/CISC3142/Lab-1/README.md

 ## Expected Output:

-The program is expected to produce the following text output, consisting of the full table of data from the .csv file, the price averages tables (by brand and by category), as well as the SKUs by year lines:
+The program is expected to produce a text file (`data.txt`) containing a formatted table with the full data from the .csv file, the price averages tables (by brand and by category), as well as the SKUs by year lines:

 ```
 SKU     Brand   Category        Year    Price